AWS Elastic Compute Cloud (EC2)#

 VM Management#

-Lithops for AWS EC2 follows a Mater-Worker architecture (1:N).
+Lithops for AWS EC2 follows a Master-Worker architecture (1:N).

 All the VMs, including the master VM, are automatically stopped after a configurable timeout (see hard/soft dismantle timeouts).